opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 ## Create a monitor

-1. Choose **Alerting**, **Monitors**, **Create monitor**.
+1. Choose **Alerting** and then **Create monitor**.
 1. Specify a name for the monitor.
 1. Choose either **Per query monitor**, **Per bucket monitor**, **Per cluster metrics monitor**, or **Per document monitor**.

-OpenSearch supports the following types of monitors:
+OpenSearch supports the following monitor types:

-- **Per query monitors** run your specified query and then check whether the query's results trigger any alerts.
+- **Per query monitor** runs a specified query and then checks whether the query's results trigger any alerts.
 Per query monitors can only trigger one alert at a time.
-- **Per bucket monitors** let you create buckets based on selected fields and then categorize your results into those buckets.
+- **Per bucket monitor** creates buckets based on selected fields and then categorizes the results into those buckets.
 The Alerting plugin runs each bucket's unique results against a script you define later, so you have finer control over which results should trigger alerts.
-Furthermore, each bucket can trigger an alert.
+Each bucket can trigger an alert.

 The maximum number of monitors you can create is 1,000.
-You can change the default maximum number of alerts for your cluster by calling the cluster settings API `plugins.alerting.monitor.max_monitors`.
+You can change the default maximum number of alerts for your cluster by calling the [cluster settings API]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/settings/) `plugins.alerting.monitor.max_monitors`.

-1. Decide how you want to define your query and triggers.
-You can use any of the following methods: visual editor, query editor, or anomaly detector.
+1. Define the query and triggers.
+You can use any of the following methods: visual editor, extraction query editor, or anomaly detector.

    - Visual definition works well for monitors that you can define as "some value is above or below some threshold for some amount of time."